Questions About COVID-19

 If you have symptoms, get tested.
 If your test results are positive, stay home, except to get medical care, so you don’t infect others.
 If you are at risk for serious illness, contact your clinic as soon as possible.

 Should I wear a mask?
 Should my child?

-Masks or face coverings that cover your nose and mouth are required for anyone entering our facilities.
+Masks or face coverings that cover your nose and mouth are required for anyone entering our hospital and clinics.
 We will provide a mask, if needed.
 Children under the age of two should not wear a mask.

 I have symptoms.
 Should I go to the Emergency Room?